millipz/nc-de-deliverance-project/project.md

 - written a number of applications in Python that interact with AWS and database infrastructure and manipulate data as required
 - remodelled data into a data warehouse hosted in AWS
 - demonstrated that your project is well monitored and that you can measure its performance
-- deployed at least some of the project using a scripted solution.
+- deployed at least some of the project using scripting or automation.

 Your solution should demonstrate your knowledge of Python, SQL, database modelling, AWS, good operational practices and Agile working.

 ## The Minimum Viable Product (MVP)
-The project is open ended and could include any number of features, but at a minimum you should seek to deliver the following:
+The project is open ended and could include any number of features, but **at a minimum** you should seek to deliver the following:
 - Two S3 buckets (one for ingested data and one for processed data).
 Both buckets should be structured and well-organised so that data is easy to find.
 - A Python application that ingests all tables from the `totesys` database (details below).
 The data should be saved in files in the "ingestion" S3 bucket in a suitable format.
 The application must:
   - operate automatically on a schedule